-- 1. Submit a complete application for graduate study and all supporting papers to the Dean of the Graduate School. - 2.
-Consult, after admission, faculty adviser for approval of proposed course work each quarter. - 3.
-Apply for admission to candidacy after successfully completing fifteen quarter hours but before completing thirty quarter hours. - 4.
-Submit three copies of the "Change of Program" form if any part of Ithe approved program changes after admission to candidacy. - 5.
+- 1. Submit a complete application for graduate study and all supporting papers to the Dean of the Graduate School. - Consult, after admission, faculty adviser for approval of proposed course work each quarter. - Apply for admission to candidacy after successfully completing fifteen quarter hours but before completing thirty quarter hours. - Submit three copies of the "Change of Program" form if any part of Ithe approved program changes after admission to candidacy. - 5.
 Apply for final examination during the first week of the final quarter of course work. - 6.
-Present a written application for the degree on the form provided by the Dean of the Graduate School by the start of the spring quarter immediately preceding the June graduation or by the start of the second session of the summer quarter immediately preceding the August graduation. - 7.
-File three copies of the approved thesis with the major professor no later than two weeks before the date of the final examination for the degree. - 8.
-Complete successfully course work and final examination.
+Present a written application for the degree on the form provided by the Dean of the Graduate School by the date specified in the official college calendar. - 7.
+File copies of the approved thesis with the major professor and the reading professor no later than two weeks before the date of the final examination for the degree. - B. Complete successfully course work and final examination.